 - Change the Release field to 0.
 When your distrobution release an updated version of the package in their repository, it will be given a release number of 1 or higher.
 Setting your home-brewed RPM package to a lower number ensures you’ll get updates from your distribution’s repository as they become available in the future.

-Now, assuming you’re building a package for your own environment and assuming nothing too much has changed upstream.
-This is actually all you need to do!
+Now, assuming you’re building a package for your environment and assuming nothing too much has changed upstream.
+This is all you need to do!
 Run the following command to attempt to download the new sources from upstream.

 Did the command succeed?
 Proceed to the next section.
 If not read on in this section for the most common troubleshooting tips.

 Double check the Version field number in the spec file.
 Locate the upstream source tarball from their website.
 Look for the version number in the file name.

 Check to see if there’s a Source# field that provides a link to the upstream sources.
 If not, then this is a special package that requires manual changes to update.
 This tutorial doesn’t cover such packages.